 Small business owners enjoy being their own bosses, setting their own schedules and achieving their own goals.
 They also take on considerable risk and responsibility.
-According to the Small Business Administration, data from the Bureau of Labor Statistics shows that approximately one-third of businesses with employees fail within the first two years, while approximately half fail within the first five years.
+According to Forbes Advisor, 30% of businesses fail within the first two years, while approximately half fail within the first five years.

 Businesses fail for many reasons, but disability is a risk that many business owners may fail to take into account.
 Without careful planning, a disabling injury or illness of the owner, owners or key employees may spell the end of a business.